Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Considering they both belong to the suv segment and utilize the same 5-door suv body style and the 4 x 4 wheel drive system, it all comes up to the specific diesel engine choice they offer.
 The first one has a Volkswagen-engineered powertrain under the hood, a 10-cylinder, 20-valves 313hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 140hp engine designed by Hyundai.

 ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that both brands display similar results in faults and breakdowns, all the models observed together.
-These are the official statistics, while our visitors describe reliability of Volkswagen with an average rating of 4.2, and models under the KIA badge with 4.6 out of 5.
-The same official information place Touareg as average reliability-wise, and Sorento is more or less at the same level.We should definitely mention that owners of cars with the same powertrain as the German car rank it on average as 4.7, while the one under the competitor's bonnet gets 5.0 out of 5.
+These are the results of an independent reasearch, while our visitors describe reliability of Volkswagen, as well as KIA, with the same average rating of 4.2 out of 5.
+The same official information place Touareg as average reliability-wise, and Sorento is more or less at the same level.That apart, owners of different cars powered by the same engine as the German car rank it on average as 4.7, while the one under the competitor's bonnet gets 5.0 out of 5.

 Performance & Fuel economyVolkswagen is way more agile, reaching 100km/h in 6.8 seconds less than its competitor.
 In addition to that it accelerates all the way to 225 kilometers per hour, 55km/h more than the other car.
 When it comes to fuel economy an obvious choice would be the Korean car, averaging around 7.7 liters of fuel per 100 kilometers (37 mpg), in combined cycle.
 That's 66% difference compared to the German car!